parallelworks/parsl_utils/README.md

 In each case above, the conda environment would need to be sent to or installed in the head node.
 This could be done as part of the `main_wrapper.sh`.

 ### 2. Tunnels for the worker ports:
 Parsl needs to access at least two remote executor ports.
-The script `tunnels.py` was developed to establish the port connection.
+SSH tunnels are created by the `main_wrapper.sh` scripts.
+The script searches for available ports, establishes the tunnels before running the workflow and cancels the tunnels after running the workflow.

 ```
 # Create tunnel for worker ports